Prince George, British Columbia: Growth and creation of Prince George

 Properties were sold in both of the townsites with railway speculation driving up prices.
 By 1913, South Fort George and Fort George each had a population of around 1,500 and were booming as thousands of rail construction workers came to town for supplies and entertainment.
 Both communities believed that the Grand Trunk Pacific station would be built in their town, and both were disappointed when the railway purchased the 1366 acre of land in between them from the Lhiedli T'enneh instead, even though Charles Vance Millar, then the owner of the BC Express Company, was well into negotiations to purchase that property himself.
 The railway compensated Millar by giving him 200 acre of the property and, by 1914, when the railway was completed and the first train arrived, there were four major communities in the area: South Fort George, Fort George Townsite, the Millar Addition and the railway's townsite, Prince George, where the station was built.
 Hammond also developed his lots further, including additions such as Central Fort George.
 Although George Hammond fought a series of bitter legal battles for a railway station in Fort George.
 The Railway argued against a station in Fort George as it was their investment and risk, thus they would build a station in a townsite of their own (Prince George).
 Plans for the townsite for Prince George were created by Brett and Hall of Boston, and the land cleared in May 1913.

 Fort George, South Fort George, and Prince George pursued the right to incorporate with initial proposals including all three townsites.
 The GTP shows no interest in including Fort George, and South Fort George left the negotiations.
-The GTP lands now knows as the City of Prince George were incorporated on March 6, 1915, following the borders of the 1,366 acres they had initially acquired.
+The GTP lands now known as the City of Prince George were incorporated on March 6, 1915, following the borders of the 1,366 acres they had initially acquired.
 At this time, many owners of Prince George businesses, particularly ones on George Street, lived in South Fort George.
 As the Prince George townsite developed and grew, many buildings were moved from the older townsites to the new business areas of Prince George, often being rolled into the city.